 Tilapia Farming in Brazil

-Before arriving in Brazil, I had never heard of a tilapia.
+Before arriving in Brazil, I had never heard of tilapia.
 There were a few in the lake in front of our new home when we arrived, and after a year, we decided to net the lake and sell the fish.
 These sold very quickly, and it was at that point we started to seriously think about raising them to sell commercially.
-In this state in Northern Brazil, there is a requirement of 40% more tilapia because of the growing domestic market.
+In this state in Northern Brazil, there is a requirement for 40% more tilapia because of the growing domestic market.

 We now have over 10,000 fish and are set to double this number in the next few months.
 We are currently using three methods here on our farm: free swimming, in cages. and in purpose-built tanks.

 Tilapia can be raised in ponds, lakes or tanks.
-We have chosen to have lakes dug, which are fed by the water table.
+We have chosen to dig lakes, which are fed by the water table.
 There are several lagoons in the area, some are deeper than others.
-We wanted to make sure we would still have water at the driest time of year so we can keep producing fish, albeit smaller quantities.
+We wanted to make sure we would still have water at the driest time of year so we could keep producing fish, albeit in smaller quantities.

 Some tilapia farms lined their lakes with clay.
 These are then continually filled with water and then drained when the fish have been sold.
 Our lakes use the water table and are therefore cheaper to run as we don't have the added expense of pumping water to fill them.